The Judicial Process

 At this point, the respondent character witness will be heard, either through an in-person statement, or through the reading of a written statement.

-After the closing statement, faculty members, respondents and advisors are excused, and the recording device is turned off.
-The respondent may leave the building until an outcome has been reached, at which point they will be summoned to return to the hearing room or will be notified by email, depending on timing of outcome determination.
+After the closing statement, faculty members, respondents and advisers are excused, and the recording device is turned off.
+The respondent may leave the building until an outcome has been reached, at which point they will be summoned to return to the hearing room.

-The board must deliberate as a group in order to determine whether to find the respondents responsible for violating the policies listed in the charge letter.
+The board must deliberate as a group in order to determine whether to find the respondents responsible for violating the Handbook policies listed in the charge letter.
 The judicial board’s evidentiary standard is “preponderance of evidence,” that is, that it is more likely than not that the student has violated policy.
 Reaching an outcome may happen swiftly, or may involve lengthy group discussion.
 When the board members feel ready, they will vote on each charge.
-Regulations require that three votes are needed for a finding of responsibility for a policy violation.
+Handbook regulations require that if more than one member does not feel there is a preponderance of evidence that the policy has been violated, the respondent is found not responsible.
 If the respondent is not held responsible for any of the charges, all record of the hearing will be removed from the student’s file.
-If the respondent is found responsible for violating policy, the board must then recommend an appropriate sanction.
-Final sanctions for non-academic violations are determined by the ADSS and the dean of enrollment, advising and student services.
-Final sanctions for academic violations are determined by the dean of the relevant graduate school.
+If the respondent is found responsible for violating Handbook policy, the board must then develop an appropriate sanction.

-Once a respondent is held responsible for violating policy, the board members are apprised by the ADSS of any previous conduct issues and outcomes.
-Because discipline is cumulative at the Institute, this means that the same violation might result in very different outcomes for two students with differing disciplinary records.
-The board will take into account the particular circumstances of each respondent and each case in recommending a sanction, and recommended sanctions may include multiple components.
-The Student Conduct Disciplinary Process includes detailed information on possible sanctions for academic and non-academic offenses.
+Once a respondent is held responsible for violating policy, the board members are apprised by the community standards officer of any previous conduct issues and outcomes.
+Because discipline is cumulative at Middlebury, this means that the same violation might result in very different outcomes for two students with differing disciplinary records.
+The board will take into account the particular circumstances of each respondent and each case in developing a sanction, and sanctions may include multiple components.
+The Middlebury Handbook includes detailed information on possible sanctions for academic and nonacademic offenses under Judicial Boards and Procedures.